 Writing is an important skill, and one that can be encouraged from an early age.
-As a teacher of young children, there are several ways that I work to foster a love of writing in my classroom while developing fine motor skills.
+As early childhood educators, there are several ways that we work to foster a love of writing in our classrooms while developing fine motor skills.
 Here are a few suggestions for setting up a fun, inviting and engaging “office” area for your young child at home.

 - Have materials such as single hole punches, scissors, staplers and tape available.
 In addition to being lots of fun, these items help children develop dexterity while strengthening their hand muscles.

 - Short markers (such as crayola pip-squeaks) short colored pencils and triangular crayons help foster proper tripod grip.